christianbernecker/json-explorer/DEPLOYMENT.md

 If deployment issues occur:

 1. Verify you are on the correct branch
+2. **Deployment does not appear in Vercel UI:**
+   - Check the `curl` command in `./deploy-staging.sh` uses the correct **Staging webhook URL**.
+   - Verify this URL matches the active **Deploy Hook** for the `staging` branch in Vercel project settings (Settings -> Git -> Deploy Hooks).
+   - Manually trigger the hook URL in your browser to see if it works.
+If it does, the issue might be with the environment executing the script.
-2. Check webhook responses
+3. Check webhook responses (if the script fails during the `curl` command).
-3. Verify Vercel project settings
+4. Verify Vercel project settings (especially Git connection, Build settings, Domain assignments).
-4. Check build errors in deployment logs
+5. Check build errors in Vercel deployment logs (if the deployment starts but fails).

 ## Rollback Process